Real-Dev-Squad/Lift-Simulation/README.md

 # Requirements
   1. Have a page where you input the number of floors and lifts from the user
-  2. An interactive UI is generated, where we have visual depictons of lifts and buttons on floors
+  2. An interactive UI is generated, where we have visual depictions of lifts and buttons on floors
   3. Upon clicking a particular button on the floor, a lift goes to that floor

   Milestone 1: